 Do you just sit there like a blank screen?
 No!
 It’s true that I listen more than I speak, but I’m definitely not “just sitting there.”
 I listen very carefully to everything you are saying — with your words, your tone, your body language.
 I let you know what I’m seeing, check if it matches your internal experience, ask you questions, guide you in examining your feelings and sensations in a deeper way than you do on your own.
 I work very hard to understand what it’s like to be in your shoes, so I can help you come up with ideas to shift what isn’t working for you.

 Do I have to cry and talk about my childhood the whole time?
 You’re probably coming to therapy because something in your current life isn’t working so well.
 We will focus on the present, what happened in the recent days and weeks, as well as what is happening in the moment in the therapy session.
-I’ll ask if the way you’re feeling is familiar, if you can remember when you first felt anxious or depressed, and that might lead to some exploration of early experiences and relationships with parents, etc. But our focus usually returns to the present, how these old patterns and memories are impacting you now.
+I’ll ask if the way you’re feeling is familiar, if you can remember when you first felt anxious or depressed, and that might lead to some exploration of earlier experiences and relationships.
+But our focus usually returns to the present, how these old patterns and memories are impacting you now.
 And successful therapy isn’t measured by the volume of tears — you can bring your joy, your anger, your nervousness, your boredom, and yes, your sadness.
 I welcome it all.